tsupinie/wk-profiles/README.md

 * Numpy/Scipy

 ### Usage
-There are two functions: `wk_sounding` and `find_wk_parameters`. `wk_sounding` is the main function for generating profiles.
+There are two functions: `wk_sounding` and `find_wk_params`. `wk_sounding` is the main function for generating profiles.
 It takes the parameters defined in the WK82 paper:
 | Parameter | Description                                 | Default value |
 | --------- | --------------------------------------------| ------------- |
 | th_trop   | Potential temperature at the tropopause (K) | 343           |